passes-org/passes/docs/protocol-reference.md

 ```

 This is the standard format for Pass Requests and their results.
 A "Tag" is a string that uniquely identifies a request type, conventionally using reverse-domain notation, or a URI to the request type's specification.

+This format includes a 1-byte version specifier to provide future-compatibility for changes to the transport encoding.

 ## Request Type Specs